 Faculty Professional Development

-The fund is administered by the Dean for Faculty Development and Research (DFDR).
+The fund is administered by the dean for faculty development and research (DFDR).
 Faculty should plan their research and travel activities in advance in order to meet application deadlines.
 Applications are due a minimum of one month before the travel date or project start date.
 An application form is available on the Academic Affairs website.
-A hard copy of the form should be submitted to the DoF before the appropriate deadline.
+A hard copy of the form should be submitted to the DFDR before the appropriate deadline.
 The application should include a detailed budget.
 When available, program descriptions for workshops and short courses should be appended to the application.

 Travel expenses will be reimbursed for the most economic fare or means: automobile usage at the current mileage rate and air travel at coach or economy rate.
 The maximum monthly food and lodging allowable expense, when conducting research, is $2,500.
 All expenses subvented by a grant must be documented with original receipted bills.
 When a project involves the hiring of assistants, the jobs must be offered first to Middlebury College students.
 Faculty members should consult the student employment coordinator in preparing a budget.
 The coordinator will advertise the position and arrange for interviewing of qualified candidates for the position.
 Only if no qualified students can be found may others be hired.
 Recognizing that going to conferences is an important aspect of one’s professional activity, but also recognizing that funds are limited and need to be used for an increasing number of professional development opportunities, proposals for travel that include paper, poster, or artistic presentations, serving as discussant, or chairing sessions, will receive greater priority and greater levels of funding than those that do not.